Hi-PACE/hipace/README.md

 (cd build; ctest --output-on-failure)
 ```

-An executable HiPACE binary with the current compile-time options encoded in its file name will be created in ``bin/``.
+An executable Hipace binary with the current compile-time options encoded in its file name will be created in ``bin/``.
-Additionally, a `symbolic link <https://en.wikipedia.org/wiki/Symbolic_link>`_ named ``hipace`` can be found in that directory, which points to the last built HiPACE executable.
+Additionally, a `symbolic link <https://en.wikipedia.org/wiki/Symbolic_link>`_ named ``hipace`` can be found in that directory, which points to the last built Hipace executable.

 You can inspect and modify build options after first running `cmake` with either
 ```bash